olleharstedt/subsetphp/README.md

 Hack vs strict Hack vs LLVM.
 No benchmark for strict Hack?

-17:07:14 - Drup: No
+Call PHP-functions from LLVM?
+Like `var_dump` etc.

-17:07:25 - Drup: php -> ast -> typed ast -> IR -> llvm
+> 17:07:25 - Drup: php -> ast -> typed ast -> IR -> llvm
+>
-17:07:57 - ollehar: why do I need IR in that equation?
+> 17:07:57 - ollehar: why do I need IR in that equation?
+>
+> 17:08:31 - ggole: You might want to do your own transformations
+>
-17:08:31 - ggole: You might want to do your own transformations 17:08:46 - Drup: because you can't write custom optimisations on the typed ast and writing optimisation on the llvm one is quite painful
+> 17:08:46 - Drup: because you can't write custom optimisations on the typed ast and writing optimisation on the llvm one is quite painful